SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Where_to_Start.md

 ## Identifying a DMA with a problem

-If it’s unclear which DataMiner Agent is having a problem, these checks may help you identify it:
+If it is unclear which DataMiner Agent is having a problem, these checks may help you identify it:

 - In System Center, go to the *Agents* tab, and check for DataMiner Agents with RTE or Timeout icons: